 How Traditional Healing Works: Diagnosis, Practices, and Spiritual Guidance

-I explain how I combine observed patterns, dream messages, and respectful assessment to see the whole person before me.
+I explain how I combine observed patterns, dream messages, and a respectful assessment process to see the whole person before me.

 Ways of knowing: dreams, bones, and spirit-led insight